raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-At this stage, you may need to reposition the menu to one side of the stage's design area or make the interface's design area larger or smaller.
+At this stage, you may need to reposition the menu to one side of the stage's design area or change its size.

---- /task ---

---- task ---

-Save your project
-**Add me in: generic-save-scratch**

 --- /task ---

 *[Graphical User Interface (GUI)]: a visual way of interacting with windows, icons and menus so a user can input information and receive output from an application.

 --- save ---